 The Payroll Office can only deduct the same amount every month.

-The Bar, your guest may pay his or her own costs, as long as it is associated with your member number.
-Ask at the Front Desk about Guest Cards.
-This is a very practical way to go Dutch.
-See below.
+The club recommends that you use your Campus Club Member Card to charge for services.
+If you use The Servery for lunch or The Café Bar for dinner, your guest may pay his or her own costs, as long as it is associated with your member number.
+Ask at the front desk about Guest Cards.

-Of course.
+Yes.
 Second cards for spouses or domestic partners are available at no cost.
 All charges go to the original member account.
 These are not intended for other family members such as mothers, fathers, sons, daughters, brothers, sisters, cousins, etc. Exceptions may be made in special circumstances.
-Ask Phil Platt, Marketing and Membership Director.
+Ask Ann Holt, Executive Director by calling 612-624-6626.

-Tell Phil you need a new one.
-There is no charge for the first replacement.
+Tell Ann you need a new one.
+There is no charge for a replacement.
 It normally takes no more than 7 days to get a replacement card.
-If you use the Club before you get your replacement card, we can issue you a temporary card which works just as well.
+If you use the club before you get your replacement card, we can issue you a temporary card which works just as well.

 The Campus Club is a member of the ACUC (Association of College & University Clubs).
-If you have occasion to visit one of these clubs, ask Phil Platt for an ACUC card.
+If you have occasion to visit one of these clubs, ask Ann Holt for an ACUC card.
 There is no charge.
-Here is their website with the list of clubs:
+Here is their website with the list of clubs: ACUC website